LiITA-LOD/LiITA_LB_QueryInterface/README.md

-# LiLa_LB_QueryInterface
+# LiITA_LB_QueryInterface

-The LiLa Lemma Bank query interface (<https://lila-erc.eu/query>) allows users to interrogate the collection of Latin lemmas utilized in LiLa to interlink the linguistic resources published therein.
+The LiITA Lemma Bank query interface (<https://lila-erc.eu/query>) allows users to interrogate the collection of Latin lemmas utilized in LiITA to interlink the linguistic resources published therein.

 # Acknowledgments

-  * The _LiLa: Linking Latin_ project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme – Grant Agreement No. 769994.
+  * The _LiITA: Linking ITAlian_ project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme – Grant Agreement No. 769994.

 # Development